This guide has everything you need to know about Italy! Enjoy your stay in Italy and have an amazing experience!

 Since Roman times, Lake Como has been a popular retreat for aristocrats and the wealthy and a popular tourist attraction with many artistic and cultural gems.
-It is sailing, windsurfing, and kitesurfing venue.
+It is a sailing, windsurfing, and kitesurfing hot-spot.
 Milan Malpensa is the closest airport for Como city and Lake Como’s west-side destinations.

 2. Juliet’s balcony

 You will be happy whether you come to Verona to see the famous Romeo and Juliet balcony or simply because you love Italy!
 A small plaque with a quote from Romeo and Juliet identifies it.
 The famous Romeo & Juliet balcony, a bronze statue of Juliet, the love letter wall, a love lock wall, and a graffiti wall can all be found in this lovely courtyard.
 The closest airport is Verona’s airport.

 3. Colosseum of Rome

 The Colosseum is an oval amphitheater located just east of the Roman Forum in the heart of Rome, Italy.
 Despite its age, it is the largest ancient amphitheater ever built and remains the world’s largest standing amphitheater today.
 The airport closest to the Colosseum is Rome Ciampino, which is 13 kilometers away.